How do I know if the NMR facility is available - Shall

 unless there is some special need.

-Please send the packet containing the
+Using one of the postal services, please send the packet containing the

 sample(s), Request Form and DD to: "The Convenor, SAIF, NMR